-How to remove Superficial Scratches of Bamboo Flooring?
+How to remove Superficial or Lighter Scratches of Bamboo Flooring?

 If the scratches on your bamboo flooring are mostly superficial, meaning not very deep, don’t grab the sand paper just yet.
 You can do a mop on restoration using Rejuvenate All Floors Restorer.
 This product is formulated to actually fill in minor superficial scratches and give your floors a shine.

 To clarify, this is not a product intended for a spot fix.
 If you're going to apply Rejuvenate to your floors, you will probably want to do the entire room.
 It will give your floors a very lustrous shine, which would look strange if it were only applied to a small spot on the floor.
 Follow below easy steps to apply Rejuvenate restorer:

 - First, remove furniture and rugs from the room.

 - Then you will need to give a good cleaning to the floor to remove any dust or debris.
 Consider vacuuming first and then sweeping with a microfiber cloth.

 - Once cleaned, you will mop the Rejuvenate Restorer onto the floor.
 The manufacturer sells their own microfiber mop that has a bonnet for application.

 - Start in a corner and work your way out of the room, because once it’s been mopped onto the floor you absolutely cannot walk back over it until it is dry.

 - Mop with the grain of your floors, and do so gently, you don’t want bubbles.
 Drying time is one hour, but I recommend doubling that, particularly in cold or very hot temperatures.
 This effect can last three to six months.